 - We now show a translated generic error message in the current user’s language when something goes wrong on the server.
 (Ticket 44849)

-- We fixed the issue where objects over association were not accessible in microflows because they were not sent along with the request from the client.
+- We fixed an issue where objects over association were not accessible in microflows because they were not sent along with the request from the client.
 (Ticket 60399)

-- We fixed the issue where a “positive number” validation failed if a non-numeric value was entered for the number input.
+- We fixed an issue where a “positive number” validation failed if a non-numeric value was entered for the number input.
 (Ticket 62612)

-- We fixed the issue where incorrect parameters were passed for a reference set selector on-change microflow.
+- We fixed an issue where incorrect parameters were passed for a reference set selector on-change microflow.
 (Ticket 63662)

-- We fixed the issue where the Modeler crashed when there was no JDK directory specified in the Preferences dialog box.
+- We fixed an issue where the Modeler crashed when there was no JDK directory specified in the Preferences dialog box.
 (Ticket 64343)

-- We fixed the issue where an application restarted after clicking Run Locally while debugging.
+- We fixed an issue where an application restarted after clicking Run Locally while debugging.
 (Ticket 63648)